MuthamilselvanG/Road-accident-analysis/README.md

 Customization Empowers Users: The ability to customize the analysis according to specific needs empowers users to extract the information most relevant to their goals, whether they are researchers, policymakers, or concerned citizens.

 Collaboration Drives Change: The project promotes collaboration and knowledge sharing, emphasizing that making roads safer is a collective effort.
 By sharing insights and initiating dialogues, we can work together to implement changes that save lives.

+Tools Used:
+Microsoft Power BI Desktop: Used for data modeling, visualization, and dashboard creation.
+DAX (Data Analysis Expressions): Used to create calculated columns and measures.